famura/neuralfields/README.md

   sim-to-real transfer.
 However, the goal of this repository is to make the implementation **as general as possible**, such that it could for example be used as generative model.

-## Citing
+## Support

-If you use code or ideas from this repository for your projects or research, **please cite and star** it.
+If you use code or ideas from this repository for your projects or research, **please cite it**.
-It does not cost you anything, and would support me for putting in the effort of providing a clean state-of-the-art implementation to you.

 ```
 @misc{Muratore_neuralfields,